Git-Jess-Hub/CRIMEO/README.md

 Step 4: Go to anaconda and run our environment:<br />
 &nbsp;  &nbsp; 1.
 Open the consumer file consumer.ipynb and run it <br />
 &nbsp;  &nbsp; 2.
 Open the producer file producer.ipynb and run it <br />
-Step 5: Go to neo4j again and we can apply our cypher queries, for example we can run this query:
+Step 5: Go to neo4j again and we can apply our cypher query in the file Cypher query.txt inside the Ontology Cypher Queries folder, for example we can run this query:

 ![Screenshot (629)](https://user-images.githubusercontent.com/115569513/198700076-0a363e2e-00df-46d1-916d-f0c937ceb8bf.png)